-- · Basic baby care and birth classes: Participate in a variety of online classes through the INJOY app to learn more about pregnancy, childbirth, breastfeeding, postpartum health and baby care, newborn care, and more.
-Printed materials provided upon request. - Meals for Moms: Inform Texas Children's Health Plan of your pregnancy and receive one healthy meal at no cost for a family of four delivered once a month, starting in the second trimester of your pregnancy and for two months after giving birth, for a total of eight months. - Portable crib/playpen: Notify Texas Children's Health Plan within 14 days of giving birth and receive a portable crib that doubles as a playpen at no cost.
-Reward can be requested up to 15 days after the end of the eligible year. - Prenatal visit reward: Complete at least one prenatal visit during your pregnancy and receive a \$25 reward card.
-Reward can be requested up to 30 days after the end of the eligible year. - Postpartum visit reward: Complete at least one postpartum visit within 42 days of giving birth and receive a \$25 reward card.
+- Prenatal visit reward: Complete at least one prenatal visit during your pregnancy and receive a \$25 reward card.
+Reward can be requested up to 30 days after the end of the eligible year. - Basic baby care and online birth classes: Participate in a variety of online classes through the INJOY app to learn more about pregnancy, childbirth, breastfeeding, postpartum health and baby care, newborn care, and more.
+Printed materials provided upon request. - Meals for Moms: Let Texas Children's Health Plan know of your pregnancy and get one healthy meal at no cost for a family of four delivered once a month.
+This starts in the second trimester of your pregnancy and for two months after giving birth, for a total of eight months. - Portable crib/playpen: Notify Texas Children's Health Plan within 14 days of giving birth and receive a portable crib that doubles as a playpen at no cost.
+Reward can be requested up to 15 days after the end of the eligible year. - Postpartum visit reward: Complete at least one postpartum visit within 42 days of giving birth and receive a \$25 reward card.
 Reward can be requested up to 60 days after the end of the eligible year.